theupdateframework/taps/tap5.md

 We propose the following two extensions to the root metadata file:

-1. The root role can use the new "mirrors" attribute to specify a list of mirrors where it can be updated from instead of the mirrors specified in the [trust pinning file](tap4.md).
+1. The root role can use the new "mirrors" attribute to specify a list of mirrors from which it can be updated, in place of the mirrors specified in the [trust pinning file](tap4.md).
 If this list is empty, then it means that the root metadata file shall not be updated at all.
-The root metadata file would be downloaded from each mirror using the order specified in the list until it is found.
+Instead, the root metadata file would be downloaded from each mirror, using the order specified in the list until it is found.

-2. The targets role can use the new "search_from" attribute to specify a delegated targets role as the search root for targets instead of the top-level targets role.
+2. The targets role can use the new "search_from" attribute to specify a delegated targets role as the search root for targets, instead of the top-level targets role.
 If this attribute is not specified, then it is assumed that the top-level targets role is the search root.
 Otherwise, if the name of a delegated targets role is specified, then it will be the search root instead.